AdamEssenmacher/MemoryToolkit.Maui/README.md

 Ship builders know how important it is to compartmentalize their ship designs.
 If a ship takes on water, it's important to keep that water contained to a single compartment.
 If the ship is compartmentalized, it can take on water and still stay afloat.
 If it's not, it will sink.

 MAUI's architecture makes leak compartmentalization about as effective as the _RMS Titanic_'s.
 MemoryToolkit.Maui works to improve the situation by de-constructing your pages and views when they're no longer needed.
-This deconstruction usually won't prevent a leak (though sometimes it will!), but it can at least prevent the leak from spreading like a zombie apocalypse.
+This deconstruction usually won't prevent a leak (though sometimes it will!), but it can at least prevent leaks from spreading like a zombie apocalypse.

 ### 3) Leak Prevention (i.e. `DisconnectHandler()`)